Switching from Verizon, AT&T or T-Mobile to a cheaper cell phone service provider is an easy way to save $50 or more per month.

 - $25/month per line for 3+ lines

-For singles, I recommend the Party Pay plan from Visible that I mentioned earlier.
-You get the benefits of a family plan, but everyone has a separate account and pays their own bill.
+For singles, I recommend the $30/month base plan from Visible that I mentioned earlier.

 8. Perks Are Harder to Find